pbinkley/microcopying_1940/index.markdown

 supplying one hundred or one thousand or one million workers doesn't particularly "faze" us.
 You may not be altogether satisfied with the result.
-I have gone through card files, index slips prepared by WPA workers, and one drawer will be very much better than another drawer, which shows that the supervision <span style="page" id="page237">[p.237]</span> has not been adequate at that particular stage.
+I have gone through card files, index slips prepared by WPA workers, and one drawer will be very much better than another drawer, which shows that the supervision <span class="page" id="page237">[p.237]</span> has not been adequate at that particular stage.
 It might be that after those cards were checked by me, they were checked by someone else and those errors found, but we are not trying to set up perfection right now, but rather a type of progressive